If the answer is yes to any of the questions above, Independent Living is the best option for you.

 - Do you look forward to socialization and community spaces for fun and relaxation?

-- Do you want to spend more time enjoying your family and friends, traveling and maybe
+- Do you want to spend more time enjoying your family and friends, travelling and maybe

 volunteering in the community?

 - Are you independently caring for yourself and not requiring daily home care support?

 It’s not always easy to tell when you or a loved one needs more help.
 The following warning signs may indicate that it’s time for a talk about assisted living.